By: Erin Stair, MD, MPH

 Do I take fish oil capsules?

 I USUALLY try to get everything from my diet.
 But that’s just me.

 Comments and questions?
 Leave below.

-Have you read Manic Kingdom yet?
+Speaking of depression et al…, have you read Manic Kingdom yet?
 What are you waiting for…